 In February 2010, Thailand made a high-level political commitment to work with the FATF and APG to address its strategic AML/CFT deficiencies.
-Since October, Thailand has taken steps towards improving its AML/CFT regime, including by approving a national AML/CFT strategy.
+Since February, Thailand has taken steps towards improving its AML/CFT regime, including by issuing ministerial regulations on cash threshold transactions.
 However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
 Thailand should continue to work on implementing its action plan to address these deficiencies, including by: (1) adequately criminalising terrorist financing (Special Recommendation II); (2) establishing and implementing adequate procedures to identify and freeze terrorist assets (Special Recommendation III); and (3) further strengthening AML/CFT supervision (Recommendation 23).
 The FATF encourages Thailand to address its remaining deficiencies and continue the process of implementing its action plan.